Sources of fMRI signal fluctuations

 Functional magnetic resonance imaging (fMRI) is a widely used technology for studying human brain activity in health and disease.
 Yet, fMRI provides an indirect measure of neural activity, and fMRI signals also reflect blood-flow changes associated with physiological processes such as breathing and cardiac activity.
-Quantifying the influence of these processes is important for drawing clear inferences about brain function from fMRI.
 This project uses signal processing methods to characterize specific neural and physiological contributions to fMRI data, and to relate these variables to cognitive and clinical measures.

-Programming experience (preferably in Matlab), and a strong interest in brain imaging data.
+Programming experience (preferably Matlab or Python), and a strong interest in brain imaging data.

 Nature of Supervision: